jhwilson/jhwilson-website/_posts/2022-09-13-Noether-classical.md

 our first ingredient in computing our conserved quantity $Q$.

 Next, we need to consider what happens to the action itself.
 In this case, it is helpful to (1) consider the Lagrangian along with the infinitesimal $dt$ that it comes with as part of the action and (2) define the time transformation $\tau_\alpha =t + \alpha \delta t(x, \dot x, t) + \cdots$.
+With these, our statement of symmetry under this spacetime transformation implies that the Lagrangian transforms as follows

 $$
 \begin{equation}